mawentowski/coretech-iot-docs/src/topics/4_import-test/0_flex-dev-guide.md

 ]
 ```

-##### Sample Response Body for POST `/site/v2/reservation` request containing the `reservationId`
+##### Sample Response Body for <span class="method post">POST</span> `/site/v2/reservation` request containing the `reservationId`

 The Response Body contains informational properties such as the `airlineCode` encoded in the access token and `locationID` passed in the Request Body.
 The property `expiryTime` indicates when the reservation is due to expire.

 > **Note:** It is important that airline backends keep track of when a location reservation is about to expire so it can request a new reservation if continued access is desired.

 Now that the location is reserved by an airline code, any request made by another airline will be rejected.
-This will occur until the reservation's `expiryTime` has been reached or the airline who made the reservation has sent a DEL `/site/v2/reservation` to delete the reservation.
+This will occur until the reservation's `expiryTime` has been reached or the airline who made the reservation has sent a <span class="method del">DEL</span> `/site/v2/reservation` to delete the reservation.

 The following error displays when attempting to reserve a location that is already reserved: